Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Introduction

 \item We employ a concurrent scheduler-based (CS) heuristic that optimizes bus-to-trip assignments using the energy consumption estimates while incorporating the effect of ambient temperature.
 This algorithm allows us to use a different number of buses in different scenarios with a fixed set of charging locations.
 Charge scheduling for each scenario is solved by Benders' decomposition to improve the computational tractability for large networks.

 \item We analyze the benefits of RES using a case study by constructing weekly, monthly, quarterly, and yearly scenarios for two real-world networks from Durham and Canberra with 2092 and 3911 trips, respectively.
-Our model generates charge schedules with significant cost savings of $16.48\%$ and $32.00\%$ for the two networks due to the integration of depot-level RES.
-In addition, our model shows that ignoring ambient temperature effects can lead to an underestimation of the total cost by $27.77\%$ and $14.92\%$ for Durham and Canberra, respectively.
+Our model generates charge schedules with significant cost savings of $9.72\%$ and $23.79\%$ for the two networks by integrating RES at charging stations.
+In addition, our model shows that ignoring ambient temperature effects on energy consumption can lead to an underestimation of the total cost by $24.71\%$ and $13.34\%$ for Durham and Canberra, respectively.

 \end{itemize}

 The rest of the paper is structured as follows.
 Section \ref{sec:litrev} presents an overview of the literature on CSP, CSP with RES, and real-world uncertainties for EBs.
 Section \ref{sec:preliminaries} outlines an EVSP solution, which uses a concurrent scheduler-based algorithm to generate bus-to-trip assignments.
 Section \ref{sec:scenario_csp} provides a CSP formulation with seasonality in solar energy production and ambient temperature-based trip energy consumption.
 We also describe Benders' decomposition, which is used to solve our formulation.
 In Section \ref{sec:results}, we present the results of our case studies on the Durham and Canberra transit networks and highlight valuable insights.
 We summarize our findings in Section \ref{sec:conc} and outline potential areas for future research.
 We list the abbreviations used in this paper in \ref{sec:abbreviations}.